hw584521314/OnlineJudge/README.md

 + Thanks to everyone that contributes to this project.
 + Special thanks to [heb1c](https://github.com/hebicheng), who has given us a lot of suggestions.

-## Technical Support
-Due to the developer's limited personal time, no free technical support is provided.
-Please resolve any setup or usage issues by referring to the source code.

-If you require technical support, please join QQ group: 1062579260 or email: 1846853156@qq.com

 ## License